 Alabama Nursing is for those interested in becoming a licensed nurse in Alabama or advancing their professional nursing career.
 Do you have career aspirations that include learning how to become a nurse in Alabama?
 Or, maybe you have loftier career goals and would like to know how to become a nurse practitioner in Alabama?
 Are you choosing a nursing school, or just getting out and ready to start your career?

 For those interested in becoming a licensed nurse in Alabama, the first step is to decide which type of nurse professional is of most interest.
 So, according to the Alabama Nursing Licensure Board (ABN), there are two nursing entry points in the state.

 - A Practical Nursing License (LPN).

 - A Registered Nursing License (RN).

-The Alabama Nursing Licensure Board is the government agency tasked with creating and enforcing relevant laws regarding nursing licensing, discipline, and the Alabama nursing school requirements.
+The Alabama Nursing Licensure Board is the government agency tasked with creating and enforcing relevant laws regarding nursing licensing, discipline, and alsothe Alabama nursing school requirements.

 The Alabama Board of Nursing (ABN) has issued nearly 100,000 RN and LPN licenses to professionals in the state.
-Each nursing license expires in two years, with LPN licenses expiring every ODD year and RN licenses expiring every EVEN year.
+Each nursing license expires in two years.
+Furthermore, all LPN licenses expire every ODD year and RN licenses expire every EVEN year.